 Starting a new business in a different country can be all the more complex if you’re not aware of the local regulations.
 Here are some pointers on starting a business when living in Luxembourg.

-In Luxembourg, self-starting business are set up in three categories: commercial activities, skilled craft trades and specific professions.
-These require a business permit, and to obtain one there is a fair amount of paperwork and a few costs involved.
-If you are an expat living in Luxembourg and are ready to start a small business, the process is fairly simple.
-(Larger businesses have to consider employee labour laws and taxes.)
-Here is some useful information and tips when starting a small business in Luxembourg.
+Tired of the endless cycle of working in a job just to bolster your CV?
+Give the entrepreneurial world a try.
+In Luxembourg, self-starting businesses fall within one of three categories: commercial activities, skilled craft trades, and specific professions.
+These require a business permit.
+There is a fair amount of paperwork in getting one, however.
+If you live in Luxembourg and are ready to start a business, the process is fairly simple; larger businesses have to consider employee labor laws and corporate taxes in Luxembourg.
+Here is some useful information when starting a business in Luxembourg.

 Three categories of a business

-The first step when self-starting a business is to find your fit among the three business categories: commercial activities, skilled craft trades and specific professions.
+The first step when starting a business is finding your fit among the three business categories: commercial activities, craft trades, and specific professions.

-This includes wholesale, retail, intellectual services, industrial activities, manufacturing, travel agents real estate, hotels and hospitality, restaurant and catering.
-If you want to start a business in commercial activities, you must register the business in the “business register” in one month.
-Your business or self (if the business is your name) must register under the Luxembourg Chamber of Commerce
+This includes wholesale, retail, intellectual services, industrial activities, manufacturing, travel agents real estate, hotels and hospitality, and restaurant and catering.
+If you want to start a business in commercial activities, you must register the business within one month.
+Your business or self (if the business is your name) must also register under the Luxembourg Chamber of Commerce.

 Skilled craft trades

-Your business or self (if the business is your name) must register under the Luxembourg Chamber of Commerce, although this is done automatically by tax authorities.
+Your business or self (if the business is your name) must register under the Luxembourg Chamber of Commerce.
+Tax authorities do this automatically, in fact.

 This includes architects, interior designers, landscape architects or landscape engineers, construction engineers, independent engineers, surveyors, town and country planners, chartered accountants, accountants, economic advisors, consultants, patent attorneys.

-Other professions, like lawyers, doctors, auditors, banking and other specific financial services are covered by different laws.
-Others, like journalists, are considered self-employed intellectual services and do not require a business permit of the work is carried out in their own name (if it is by a company, like a publisher, the business permit is required).
+Other professions, like lawyers, doctors, auditors, banking, and other specific financial services are covered by different laws.
+Others, however, like journalists, are self-employed intellectual services and do not require a business permit of the work is carried out in their own name (if it is by a company, like a publisher, the business permit is necessary).

-Business permits for public companies are sent by post.
-All permits are in the form of a card which must be shown on request.
-Once opened, the nature of the business and the governmental authorisation number must be shown on the company’s stationary, their e-mails, websites, estimates, invoices, and in shop fronts and windows of business premises.
-If the ministry refuses to grant a permit, an appeal must be made to the Administrative Court within one month of the notification of the refusal.
+Authorities send business permits for public companies by post.
+All permits are in the form of a card; you must show this on request.
+After opening, the nature of the business and the governmental authorization number must be shown on the company’s stationery, their e-mails, websites, estimates, invoices, and in shop fronts and windows of business premises.
+If the ministry refuses to grant a permit, however, make an appeal to the Administrative Court within one month of the refusal.

-Evidence of professional qualification usually comes in the form of a certificate, university degree or other diploma.
+Evidence of professional qualification generally comes in the form of a certificate, university degree, or other diploma.

-You must supply an authenticated copy of evidence; this can be done at a town hall or the Centre Emile Hamilius in Luxembourg City.
-All expats living in Luxembourg for less than five years must supply evidence of good standing in the form of a criminal record and a certificate of non-bankruptcy, or a declaration made before a notary/affidavit.
-Attention will be paid to good standing related to business conduct.
+You must supply an authenticated copy of evidence; do this at a town hall or the Centre Emile Hamilius in Luxembourg City.
+All expats living in Luxembourg for less than five years must supply evidence of good standing.
+This is in the form of a criminal record and a certificate of non-bankruptcy, or a declaration made before a notary/affidavit.
+Good standing in business conduct is important here, however.
 This means that only breaches of business conduct will be a cause for concern.
 Applicants involved in bankruptcy without an effect on their good standing might receive a permit on the condition that they receive training in company management.

 Costs of obtaining a permit

 While most who start their own small business in Luxembourg are not in the same game, there are a number of tax-efficient vehicles for holding investments or finance activities, namely SPF and SIF.
-SPF (Societe de Gestion de Patrimoine Familial) are businesses exempt from income, withholding and net worth tax, whose activities are restricted to acquiring, and holding managing and disposing of “financial assets”.
+SPF (Societe de Gestion de Patrimoine Familial) are businesses exempt from income, withholding and net worth tax, whose activities are restricted to acquiring, and holding managing and disposing of financial assets.
 Exactly what defines itself as a financial asset can be a long and broad list of possibilities.
-Also, all commercial activities, granting interest loans, and offering services are prohibited.
+Also, all commercial activities, granting interest loans, and offering services are illegal.

 Other types of associations

-Civil companies, joint ventures, economic interest groups, non-profit organisations and silent partnerships are all recognized types of businesses associations.
-Those setting up a branch in Luxembourg from a non-resident company can do so under the same registration laws as a company incorporated (address, activity, parent company name and persons in charge of the branch).
-If the non-resident company has its main headquarters outside of the EU more documents and registrations may apply.
+Civil companies, joint ventures, economic interest groups, non-profit organizations and silent partnerships are all recognized types of business associations.
+Those setting up a branch in Luxembourg from a non-resident company can do so under the same registration laws as a company incorporated (address, activity, parent company name, and persons in charge of the branch).
+If the non-resident company has its main headquarters outside of the EU, however, more documents and registrations may apply.

 There is financial aid available for setting up your business.
-Small and medium-sized businesses can be rewarded with grants or reduced interest rates by the Ministry of Middle Classes.
-These can be awarded on the condition that the company invests in fixed assets, participates in exhibitions, makes investments related to the protection of the environment, renovates polluted sites, or invests in innovation and research and development.
-The main principle of supplying this aid is to encourage competition among businesses.
-Details about the application are available in English on the ministry’s website.
-Furthermore, the Société Nationale de Crédit et d’Investissement is a bank that specialises in financing investments made by companies.
-It provides start-up loans for new firms.
+Small and medium-sized businesses can receive grants or reduced interest rates by the Ministry of Middle Classes.
+These are on the condition that the company invests in fixed assets, participates in exhibitions, makes investments related to environmental protection, renovates polluted sites, or invests in innovation and research.
+Details about the application are available on the ministry’s website.
+Furthermore, the Société Nationale de Crédit et d’Investissement is a bank that specializes in financing investments made by companies.
+It also provides start-up loans for new firms.

-New businesses set up in the tourism industry can turn to the Ministry of Tourism.
-They can be granted financial aid for any investments made in the tourist infrastructure.
-The Ministry of the Economy and Foreign Trade provides financial aid to companies for investment or research and development if they promote the economic development of Luxembourg.
+New businesses in the tourism industry can turn to the Ministry of Tourism.
+They apply for financial aid for any investments in tourist infrastructure.
+In addition, the Ministry of the Economy and Foreign Trade provides financial aid to companies for investment or research and development if they promote Luxembourg’s economic development.

-There are also specific grants available for those that have been unemployed for a while and want to set up their own business.
-The grant is equivalent to the amount of unemployment benefit the job seeker would receive during six months.
-Applications should be sent to the Ministry of Labour.
+There are also grants available for unemployed individuals starting a business.
+The grant is equivalent to the amount of unemployment benefit the jobseeker receives for six months.
+Apply through the Ministry of Labour.

-The Chamber of Commerce has set up a company for loan guarantees called the Mutualité de Cautionnement et d’Aide aux Commerçants.
-This guarantees loans from authorised lenders.
+The Chamber of Commerce also has a company for loan guarantees: the Mutualité de Cautionnement et d’Aide aux Commerçants.
+This guarantees loans from authorized lenders.

 Business terms (French – German)